Grand Avenue (film): Plot

 The film follows the members of a family who at the opening are kicked out of their stepfather's tribal reservation in California after he dies.
-They return to Grand Avenue in the South Park neighborhood in Santa Rosa, California, where many of their extended relatives and tribal members live.
+They return to Grand Avenue in the South Park neighborhood of Santa Rosa, California, where many of their extended relatives and tribal members live.
 Once they have a house for rent, Mollie, the mother of the family struggles with finding and keeping a job and alcoholism.
 Daughters Justine and Alice try to keep the family together and take care of the youngest, their brother Sheldon.
 However, Justine begins to seek out company with local gang members, some of whom then turn on her for acting out sexually with their friends.
 Alice is the lone dependable member of the family and gravitates to her elder relatives for advice and support.

 Nellie is an old cousin who begins to teach Alice about traditional basket weaving and healing, giving her a boost of confidence.
 Nellie is also an advocate for the tribe's only land holding, a cemetery in danger of being developed.
 Her nephew Steven is married to Reyna and they live a nice suburban life with his son Raymond, who upon meeting her in school, is attracted to Justine.
 Steven slowly begins to realize that Mollie may have kept a secret from him when they dated as teenagers and after she moved away, as Raymond begins to bring Justine around.

 Meanwhile, Justine also befriends and becomes close to her cousin Jeanne, who is struggling with cancer and taken care of by her loving mother Anna.
 After being confronted by her kids, Mollie begins to work on her sobriety and eventually meets and begins a positive relationship with a fellow recovering alcoholic named Sherman.
 Nellie and Steven are able to gain support from tribal members to save the cemetery.
 Although Jeanne warns Justine about running around, she eventually meets a bad fate, but the family has worked to build up their support and the community as a whole is able to deal with the grief and accept the beauty of living in Grand Avenue.